a7mad1112/PugJS-Introduction/README.md

 ### Compile Pug to HTML
 - In your terminal or command prompt, navigate to the project directory.
-- Run the command to compile your Pug template to HTML: 'pug &lt;template-file&gt; -o &lt;output-directory&gt;'
+- Run the command to compile your Pug template to HTML: <strong>'pug &lt;template-file&gt; -o &lt;output-directory&gt;'</strong>
-- Replace '&lt;template-file&gt;' with the path of your Pug template file.
+- Replace <strong>'&lt;template-file&gt;'</strong> with the path of your Pug template file.
-- Replace '&lt;output-directory&gt;' with the path to the directory where you want the compiled HTML file to be generated.
+- Replace <strong>'&lt;output-directory&gt;'</strong> with the path to the directory where you want the compiled HTML file to be generated.
--

 ### View the Compiled HTML
 - Open the compiled HTML file in a web browser to see the result of your Pug template.